8legged/8legged.github.io/_posts/2016-06-29-jekyll-popovers-and-tooltips.md

 </div>
 ```

-Finally, our JavaScript executes, appending the popover and its content to the bottom of the page:
+Finally, our JavaScript appends the popover and its content to the bottom of the page:

 ```html
 <!-- Note: Style and Class data was written by popover.js -->